sougat23bai11043-code/canny_edge_detection.ipynb/README.md

-# 📌 Implementation of Canny Edge Detection using OpenCV in Python
+# Canny Edge Detection using OpenCV

-## 📖 Description
+## Description
-This project implements the Canny Edge Detection algorithm, a widely used technique in computer vision for detecting edges in images.
-It identifies object boundaries by detecting intensity changes in the image.
+This project focuses on detecting edges in images using the Canny Edge Detection algorithm.
+Edge detection is an important concept in image processing, as it helps in identifying object boundaries and important features in an image.

-The algorithm follows a multi-stage process to produce accurate and noise-free edge detection results.
+In this project, an input image is taken, processed using OpenCV, and the edges are extracted and saved as an output image.

 ---

-## 🎯 Objectives
+## Objective
-- To detect edges in images using the Canny algorithm
-- To understand basic image processing techniques
-- To build a command-line executable project
+The main objective of this project is to understand how edge detection works and to implement it using Python and OpenCV.

 ---

-## ⚙️ Features
+## Tools Used
-- Converts image to grayscale
-- Applies Gaussian blur for noise reduction
-- Detects edges using Canny algorithm
-- Saves output image automatically
-- Simple command-line interface

----

-## 🛠️ Tech Stack
 - Python
 - OpenCV
 - NumPy

 ---

-## 📂 Project Structure
+## Project Structure
-canny-edge-detection/
+canny-edge-detection
-│── main.py
+- main.py
-│── README.md
-│── requirements.txt
+- requirements.txt
+- README.md
-│── sample_images/
+- sample_images/
-│     └── input.jpg
-│── output/
+- output/
-│     └── edges.jpg

 ---

-## ⚡ Installation
+## How to Run

+1. Clone the repository
 git clone https://github.com/your-username/canny-edge-detection

+2. Go to the project folder
 cd canny-edge-detection

+3. Install dependencies
 pip install -r requirements.txt

----

-## ▶️ Usage
+4. Run the program
 python main.py --image sample_images/input.jpg

 ---

-## 📸 Output
+## Output

-output/
- └── edges.jpg
+After running the code, the output image will be saved in the output folder.

+- edges.jpg → contains the detected edges
-- edges.jpg → Final edge-detected image
+- (optional) original.jpg → input image for comparison

-(Optional)

-output/
- ├── original.jpg
- └── edges.jpg

 ---

-## 🧠 Algorithm Steps
+## Working

-1. Noise Reduction (Gaussian Blur)
-2. Gradient Calculation (Sobel Operator)
-3. Non-Maximum Suppression
-4. Double Thresholding
-5. Edge Tracking by Hysteresis
+The program follows these basic steps:
+- Convert image to grayscale
+- Apply Gaussian blur to remove noise
+- Detect edges using Canny algorithm
+- Save the output image

 ---

-## ⚠️ Important Notes
+## Note
-- Ensure correct image path is provided
-- Run the project from command line
-- Output is automatically saved in output folder
+Make sure the image path is correct before running the program.
+The output folder will be created automatically if it does not exist.

 ---

-## 📌 Conclusion
-This project demonstrates how edge detection can be performed using the Canny algorithm.
-It highlights key concepts of image processing and computer vision.

----

-## 👨‍💻 Author
+## Author
 Sougat (23BAI11043)